 In most cases, law enforcement must show there is “probable” cause to suspect illegal activity or possession of contraband and obtain a search warrant in order to search your person or property.
 There are exceptions, however, such as if the person consents to the search, or if the evidence is in clearly visible.

 Find out more about when a search warrant is needed.

 If you have a clear record and are charged with a criminal case in Houston such as theft or drug possession, there are two ways to keep these off your criminal record.
 With deferred adjudication, you will have to plead guilty, and the judge will set aside finding of guilt until you’ve completed probation successfully.
 Pretrial diversion is a program you first must apply to be accepted into, and every court has different requirements.
 If you are accepted into the program, you sign a 1 year contract with the DA’s office with specific conditions you must meet.
 After successful completion, the case will be dismissed.

 Learn more about deferred adjudication and pretrial diversion.

 What To Do Next

 If you or a family member has been charged with one of these crimes, it’s important to take immediate action.
 The faster you work to solve the problem, the better chance of getting ahead.
 This is where Houston criminal defense attorney Lisa Shapiro Strauss can help.
-Strauss has many years of experience handling these types of cases and can work to reduce the punishment and keep the crime off your permanent records.
-Mistakes happen, and when they do – Lisa Shapiro Strauss is here to help.
+Strauss has many years of experience handling charges against college students can work to reduce the punishment and keep the crime off your permanent records.
+Mistakes happen, and when they do — Lisa Shapiro Strauss is here to help.